s7techlab/cckit/examples/erc20/README.md

 ## Testing

-Also, we can fast test our chaincode via CCkit [MockStub](https://github.com/s7techlab/cckit/tree/master/testing).
+Also, we can fast test our chaincode via CCKit [MockStub](https://github.com/s7techlab/cckit/tree/master/testing).

 To start testing we init chaincode via MockStub with test parameters: